The Ahimsa Collective

 COLLABORATOR

-sujatha baliga’s work is characterized by an equal dedication to victims and persons accused of crimes.
+Sujatha Baliga’s work is characterized by an equal dedication to victims and persons accused of crimes.
 She speaks publicly and inside prisons about her own experiences as a survivor of child sexual abuse and her path to forgiveness.
 A former victim advocate and public defender in New York and New Mexico, baliga was awarded a Soros Justice Fellowship in 2008 which she used to launch a pre-charge restorative juvenile diversion program in Alameda County.
 Through the Restorative Justice Project baliga helps communities implement restorative justice alternatives to juvenile detention and zero-tolerance school discipline policies.
 She is also dedicated to using this approach to end child sexual abuse and intimate partner violence. sujatha is a frequent guest lecturer at universities and conferences; she’s been a guest on NPR and the Today Show; and The New York Times Magazine and The Atlantic have profiled her work.
 She earned her A.B. from Harvard College, her J.D. from the University of Pennsylvania, and has held two federal clerkships.
 A long-time Buddhist practitioner, she is a lay member of the Gyuto Foundation, a Tibetan Buddhist Monastery in Richmond, CA, where she teaches meditation on Monday nights.

 sujatha baliga is a collaborator.